Perturbed $(2n-1)$-Dimensional Kepler Problem and the Nilpotent Adjoint Orbits of $U(n, n)$: Regularized -dimensional Kepler problem

-Taking into account the properties of Poisson maps presented in the diagram (\ref{diagram}) as well as (\ref{433}) and (\ref{435}) one obtains the following morphisms of $U(n,n)$-Hamiltonian spaces \unitlength=5mm which are symplectic isomorphisms, except of which are one-to-one symplectic maps only.
-The equivalence relations $\sim$ in (\ref{equivalence}) are defined by the degeneracy leaves of the restrictions of respective symplectic forms defined on manifolds which appear on the left- and right-hand sides of the diagram (\ref{diagram}).
+which are one-to-one symplectic maps only.
+The equivalence relations $\sim$ in (\ref{equivalence}) are defined by the degeneracy leaves of the restrictions of respective symplectic forms defined on manifolds which appear on the left- and right-hand sides of the diagram~(\ref{diagram}).